Rauðinúpur Cape and the 2 Sea Stacks on Melrakkaslétta in North-East Iceland

 On the way, there is a closed gate - remember to close it again.
 There is a warning not to get out of the car until one reaches the farm.

 There is such rich birdlife here and it has to be protected in this way.

-There are also sticks by the parking lot, which one can borrow to protect one's head from the attacks.
-The Arctic tern attacks the highest point of a person, and holding the stick above one´s head will give some protection.
+You can borrow sticks by the parking lot to protect your head from the attacks.
+The Arctic tern attacks the highest point of a person, and holding the stick above the head will give some protection.
 I have been attacked way too many times by the Arctic tern and dread it, so this time I wanted to play it safe and opened up my umbrella, which gave me full protection ;)